ATCO-GIS/Katapult.Use.Manual_Copy/docs/index.md

 1. Look for your topic in the sidebar menu
 2. Click to expand subsections
-3. Use your browser's search (Ctrl+F or Cmd+F) to find specific terms or workflows
+3. Use your browser's search (Ctrl+F or Cmd+F) or use the integrated search bar in the top right.